-- (16) STOCK-BASED COMPENSATION: The Company accounts for stock-based compensation in accordance with ASC 718, Compensation Stock Compensation.
-Under the fair value recognition provisions of ASC 718, stock-based compensation cost is measured at the grant date based on the fair value of the award and is recognized as expense ratably over the requisite service period, net of estimated forfeitures.
-As more fully described in Note F, the Company awards non-vested restricted stock to employees and executive officers. - (17) INCOME TAXES: Deferred income tax assets and liabilities are recognized for the differences between the financial and income tax reporting bases of assets and liabilities based on enacted tax rates and laws.
-The deferred income tax provision or benefit generally reflects the net change in deferred income tax assets and liabilities during the year.
-The current income tax provision reflects the tax consequences of revenues and expenses currently taxable or deductible on various income tax returns for the year reported.
-Income tax contingencies are accounted for in accordance with FASB ASC 740, Income Taxes.
-See Note H for summaries of the provision, the effective tax rates, and the tax effects of the cumulative temporary differences resulting in deferred tax assets and liabilities. - (18) RECENTLY ISSUED ACCOUNTING PRONOUNCEMENT: In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) which amended the existing accounting standards for revenue recognition.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) which amended the existing accounting standards for revenue recognition.
 ASU 2014-09 establishes principles for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.
-It is effective for annual reporting periods beginning after December 15, 2016.
-Early adoption is not permitted.
-The amendments may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of initial application.
+It is effective for annual reporting periods beginning after December 15, 2017.
+Early adoption is permitted as of annual reporting periods beginning after December 15, 2016.
+The amendment may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of initial application.
 The Company is currently in the process of evaluating the impact of adoption of the ASU on its consolidated financial statements, but does not expect the impact to be material.